 Down’s syndrome is a condition caused by three copies of chromosome 21.
 It is also called trisomy 21.
 It gives characteristic dysmorphic features and has many associated conditions.
 The extent to which a person is affected and the related conditions they have vary between individuals.

-All women are offered screening for Downs syndrome.
-The purpose of the screening test is to decide which women should receive more invasive tests that would give a definitive diagnosis of Downs Syndrome.
+All women are offered screening for Down’s syndrome during pregnancy.
+The purpose of the screening test is to decide which women should receive more invasive tests to establish a definitive diagnosis.

-- Ultrasound measures nuchal translucency (thickness of the back of the neck of the fetus.
+Ultrasound measures nuchal translucency, which is the thickness of the back of the neck of the fetus.
 Down’s syndrome is one cause of a nuchal thickness greater than 6mm.

-- Beta‑human chorionic gonadotrophin (beta-HCG) – a higher result indicates greater risk
+- Beta‑human chorionic gonadotrophin (beta-HCG) – a higher result indicates a greater risk

 - Alpha-fetoprotein (AFP) – a lower result indicates a greater risk